Prime Minister challenged over ‘legacy’ of food banks in Hartlepool

-Among the charities in town that say they have seen demand due to issues people have experienced with Universal Credit are Hartlepool Foodbank in Church Street and St Aidan’s Church kitchen which provides a free meal to over 100 people every Thursday.
+Among the charities in town that say they have seen demand due to issues people have experienced with Universal Credit are Hartlepool Foodbank in Church Street and St Aidan’s Church kitchen, which provides a free meal to more than 100 people every Thursday.

 Mr Hill said: “There are at least seven places in Hartlepool where people can access food for nothing or very low cost.

 “It’s clear from our post bag and listening to many other organisations across the town who deal with people on Universal Credit that although some people do benefit from being on it, an awful lot of people struggle.